 Essential Help for your Nerves by Dr. Claire Weekes

 I like Weekes' approach to stress management.
 She explains very well that many of the physical conditions we put up with are created by our own worries and thus simply do not exist.
 Dr Weekes was a doctor in Australia (she passed away in 1990) and for some strange reason, whenever I read this I hear Dame Edna's voice. ("Pull yourself together, possum).

-A lovely gift from my walking companion, "The Sybil" who was instrumental in helping me to get my garden into vegetable and flower bearing shape this year.
+A lovely gift from a friend who was instrumental in helping me to get my garden into vegetable and flower bearing shape this year.
 It's a collection of inspirational quotes and thoughts about gardening to chivvy you along when you realise you can't lift a bag of compost on your own and you don't know your perennials from your elbow.

 I did toy with this diet this year but the idea of spending two days a week eating just 500 calories was too much for my delicate, ahem, constitution.
 Research suggests that this pattern of eating helps conditions such as diabetes and is implicated in longevity so I may yet give it a go but certainly not when it's this dark and cold.

 The Misinterpretation of Tara Jupp by Eva Rice